linas/archeo/src/catalog/README.md

 Issues
 ------
-The crawler is *slow*.
+* The crawler is *slow*.
 The primary reason for this appears that the update of the database is slow.
 It seems to be bottlenecked on writes.
   Its also possible that inappropriate indexing is creating issues.
+* The Web UI cannot be used while the crawler is running.
+This is because SQLite3 is effectively a single-user system.
+Perhaps it was a bad design choice, and should be rectified.
+* A list of additional issues included further down.

 API Design
 ----------